Fellows Nomination Material

 - Contact the nominee to obtain unknown information required on the Nominee Writable PDF.

 - Ensure that the reference submits a completed Reference Form to IFT by January 31 (see below for additional reference information).

 List the nominee's professional history in chronological order, beginning with his or her present position and going back at least through the ten or more years during which the nominee made his or her key contributions.

 For each position held, provide concise details as to the name and location of employer, total number of employees, number of employees supervised, responsibilities, and accomplishments.
 Indicate the scope of responsibilities and the specific nature of the nominee's technical and personal contributions in each position held, not just the title.

-Members of the Fellow Jury (whose names are kept confidential) and IFT staff members are not eligible to serve as references.
-If we receive a Reference Form from an ineligible person, we will notify you (if time permits) so a Reference Form can be sent to another Fellow.
+- Members of the Fellow Jury (whose names are kept confidential) and IFT staff members are not eligible to serve as references.
+If we receive a Reference Letter from an ineligible person, we will notify you (if time permits).

-If your nominee lives outside the United States and you are therefore unable to give the names of five Fellows as references, the Fellow Jury may, at its discretion, accept as references other IFT Professional Members who are acquainted with your nominee and who are food scientists or food technologists of recognized standing.
+- If your nominee lives outside the United States and you are therefore unable to give the names of a Fellow as a references, the Fellow Jury may, at its discretion, accept as a reference other IFT Professional Members who are acquainted with your nominee and who are food scientists or food technologists of recognized standing.

-- To be eligible for consideration by the Fellow Jury, the Nomination Form must be received by IFT by February 1.
+- To be eligible for consideration by the Fellow Jury, completed nomination materials must be received by January 31.